Elevation: 8,573 ft

 (B)(3) FH-48 Yellow Pine/Lick Creek Road

 (c.1) FST-083/FST-082, Hum Lake/North Fork Lick Creek Trail

 South Ridge, Class 3–4

-Leave the Hum Lake Trail at the pass above Hum Lake and climb the south ridge to the summit.
+Leave the Hum Lake Trail at the pass above Hum Lake and climb the South Ridge to the summit.
 It is roughly a mile with just over 700 feet of elevation gain to the top.
-You can avoid Class 4 climbing on the ridge crest by dropping down the east side.
+You can avoid Class 4 climbing on the ridge crest by dropping down onto the East Side.